railsfactory-sivamanikandan/redmine_mail_ticket_sync_pro/README.md

 rake redmine:plugins:migrate NAME=mail_ticket_sync_pro RAILS_ENV=production
 ```

-4. Set up Active Record encryption keys: Add the following configuration to your config/database.yml or as a separate configuration file:
+4. Set Up Active Record Encryption
+If you are using encrypted columns for sensitive data, add the following configuration to your `config/application.yml`:

 ```yaml
 active_record_encryption: